 Around the same time, Infor and Montage partnered to offer an improved interviewing and assessment experience to candidates while helping companies move quickly between scheduling, assessment and interviews.
 In addition, a number of video-interview companies now incorporate candidate self-scheduling into their platforms.

 In discussing such products, vendors say their aim is two-fold: provide candidates with a more consumer-like experience while freeing up recruiters to spend more time developing relationships with prospective hires.
-Especially today, when the labor market is unusually tight, more employers want to offer job-seekers are more personal touch.
+Especially today, when the labor market is unusually tight, more employers want to offer job-seekers a more personal touch.

 Sign up for our newsletter here.